tomalaforge/angular-challenges/docs/src/content/docs/guides/resolve-challenge.md

 I will read and comment on it <b>when I have some free time.</b>

 <p class="important-block">Don't worry if your answer is not reviewed immediately.
 I'm doing it for <b>free</b> and during my <b>free time</b>.
-If you want to support me, you can do so by <a href="https://github.com/sponsors/tomalaforge">sponsoring me on github</a>.
+If you want to support me, you can do so by <a href="https://github.com/sponsors/tomalaforge">sponsoring me on GitHub</a>.
 It will validate that my work is of great help for you or your team.</p>

 :::note
 Everyone is welcome to comment and read other PRs.
 :::

 :::tip[OSS champion]
-🔥 Once you have completed this tutorial, you are ready to contribute to any other public Github repository and submit a PR.
+🔥 Once you have completed this tutorial, you are ready to contribute to any other public GitHub repository and submit a PR.
 It is as easy as that. 🔥
 :::